 - Optional: 1/2 teaspoon red chili powder

-- salt to taste
+- Kosher salt to taste

-- Garnish: chopped fresh coriander
+- Garnish: fresh coriander chopped

 Add the onions and fry them until they are slightly soft and translucent.

-- Cover the dish and cook it until the vegetables are almost done.
+Cover the dish and cook it until the vegetables are almost done.
 Check occasionally and stir to prevent burning or sticking to the bottom of the pan.

 Cook until both the potatoes and the eggplant are soft and cooked throughout.
 This is meant to be a dryish dish so cook off any extra water that may be present in it.

-- Serve with hot chapatis and a daal dish if you like.
+When done, turn off the heat and then garnish with chopped, fresh coriander leaves.
+Serve with hot chapatis and a daal dish if you like.
 A spicy, tangy pickle also tastes great with this delicious subji.
 You can even add raita if you wish.